nbogojevic/freenom-dynamic/README.md

 For use on machines that do not have PowerShell, the script is packaged in a [docker container `nbogojevic/freenom-dynamic`](https://hub.docker.com/repository/docker/nbogojevic/freenom-dynamic).

-To use it from docker run for more information:
+To use it from docker run following for more information:

 ```sh
 docker run -ti --rm nbogojevic/freenom-dynamic